pashov/audits/solo/Hypercerts-security-review.md

 1. `mintClaimFromAllowlist` - the caller can mint to `account` by submitting a `proof` which authorizes him to mint `units` amount of the `claimID` type token
 2. `batchMintClaimsFromAllowlists` - same as `mintClaimFromAllowlist` but for multiple mints in a single transaction

-And for the owners of Hypercerts/claims there following functionalities exist:
+And for the owners of Hypercerts/claims the following functionalities exist:

 1. `splitValue` - split a claim token into fractions
 2. `mergeValue` - merge fractions into one claim token
-3. `burnValue` - burn claim token that
+3. `burnValue` - burn claim token

 # Threat Model